domRiddle/ASF/Low-memory-setup.md

 ***

+Below suggestions are divided into three categories, from simple ASF tricks, through fine-tuning the runtime, and ending at full runtime recompilation.

+***

 ## ASF (Easy)

 - Never run more than one ASF instance.
 ASF is meant to handle unlimited number of bots all at once, and unless you're binding every ASF instance to different interface/IP address, you should have exactly **one** ASF process, with multiple bots (if needed).